docker/docs/content/desktop/containerd.md

 > [!NOTE]
 >
-> After switching to the containerd image store,
-> images and containers in the classic image store won't be visible.
+> Images and containers are not shared between the classic image store and the
-> All of those containers and images still exist.
-> To see them again, turn off the containerd image store feature.
+> new containerd image store.
+When you switch image stores, containers and
+> images from the inactive store remain but are hidden until you switch back.

 ## What is containerd?